 Both cameras under consideration feature an APS-C sensor, but their sensors differ slightly in size.
 The sensor area in the 450D is 1 percent smaller.
 They nevertheless have the same format factor of 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 17.9MP, the 1300D offers a higher resolution than the 450D (12.2MP), but the 1300D has smaller individual pixels (pixel pitch of 4.31μm versus 5.19μm for the 450D).
-However, the 1300D is a somewhat more recent model (by 8 years and 1 month) than the 450D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+However, the 1300D is a much more recent model (by 8 years and 1 month) than the 450D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.